Looking for information about a veteran?

 April 3, 2011 -- Finally!
 An accurate account of Buchenwald!
 History author Flint Whitlock has published a new book called The Beasts of Buchenwald, a well-researched book about the hell-hole camp and the sadistic Nazis that ran it.
 It is unusual in that the author has gone to great lengths to filter out the huge amount of disinformation that typical gets included in anything written about Buchenwald.
 Highly recommended.

-November 21, 2010 -- See the new Doing Your Own Research section and "Search this Site" feature to help you find your way through the maze of information available on this site.
+November 21, 2010 -- See the Doing Your Own Research section and "Search this Site" feature to help you find your way through the maze of information available on this site.

-July 25, 2010 -- Please explore our new Virtual Visit to the Luxembourg American Cemetery and Memorial at Hamm.
+July 25, 2010 -- Please explore our Virtual Visit to the Luxembourg American Cemetery and Memorial at Hamm.

 July 25, 2010 -- You have a friend in Luxembourg.
 If you have never heard of the .US Veterans Friends, Luxembourg (USVFL) follow this link and learn about them.
 They are some of our best friends in the world.